Skip to main content

 • Entries are sorted by threshold descending (highest first) — the highest threshold that the usage ratio meets or exceeds wins

-• The usage ratio is computed over the combined input + output budget.
-In the example above, max_budget = $50 (input) + $100 (output) = $150 total.
-A threshold of 0.8 triggers when $120 or more has been consumed across both
+• The usage ratio is computed against the single max_budget value.
+In the example above, a threshold of 0.8 triggers when $120 or more of the $150 budget has been spent (input + output costs combined)

 • If no threshold is met, or if no budget limiter is configured, default_model_id is used